Second Order Spiral Splines: Convex Generators and Admissible Samplings

-\spp Because $x$ is unit-speed $q_j:=(Y_j-Y_{j-1})/L_j$ has length no greater than $1$.
-Indeed $\Vert q_j\Vert < 1$ except possibly when $x$ has linear segments.
-It also follows from our hypotheses that the $Y_j$ are separated by no more than $A_M\epsilon$, and so they all lie inside the disc of radius $nA_M\epsilon$ centred on $Y_0$.
-Looking forward, these conditions are needed to guarantee the conclusions of Theorem 1, but may be troublesome to check in applications.
-In such cases (including the examples of the present paper) Theorem 1 may be taken to assert that when its conclusions are false, the sampling of $x$ is too irregular or too sparse.
-The cure, which seems to be rarely needed, is to sample more regularly and more often from $x$, to generate better data $Y$.
+\spp From admissibility\footnote{ Looking forward, admissibility is needed to guarantee the conclusions of Theorem \ref{thm0}, but may be troublesome to check in applications.
+In such cases (including the examples of the present paper) Theorem \ref{thm0} may be taken to assert that when its conclusions are false, the sampling of $x$ is too irregular or too sparse.
+The cure, which seems to be rarely needed, is to sample more regularly and more often from $x$.} the $Y_j$ are separated by no more than $A_M\epsilon$, and lie in the closed disc of radius $nA_M\epsilon$ centred on $Y_0$.